lady-h-world/My_Garden/reading_pages/Garden_Market/customized_pipeline5.md

 If you know how to set up Airflow in other ways, such as using Docker or on Windows system, welcome to [share ideas here][2]! 💝

-#### Super Mini Airflow Pipeline
+#### Simple Airflow Pipeline
-The learning curve of Airflow is steeper than Luigi, to help your learning, Lady H. decided to exhibit a super mini Airflow pipeline that covers the key learning points.
+The learning curve of Airflow is steeper than Luigi, to help your learning, Lady H. decided to exhibit a simple Airflow pipeline that covers the key learning points.

-This super mini pipeline only has 2 tasks, data spliting task followed by model training task.
+This simple pipeline only has 2 tasks, data splitting task followed by model training task.
 This whole workflow is a DAG and can be defined within a .py file.

-🌻 [Check Airflow super_mini_pipeline.py DAG >>][3]
+🌻 [Check Airflow Simple DAG >>][3]

 <p align="center">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Market_images/customized_pipeline/correct_airflow_flow.png" width="326" height="82" />
 </p>

-At the very beginning of this DAG, you will import different python packages, besides built-in python and airflow packages, other packages (such as `lightgbm`, `sklearn`) need to be installed in the site packages of the python used by airflow, otherwise your DAG won't appear in the DAG list.
-Then you need to specifiy the parameters of this DAG.
+At the start of this DAG, you'll import various Python packages.
+In addition to built-in Python and Airflow packages, external libraries like `lightgbm` and `sklearn` must be installed in the site-packages directory of the Python environment used by Airflow.
+Otherwise, the DAG won't show up in the DAG list.
+Next, you'll need to define the parameters for the DAG.
 Make sure `dag_id` and `tags` are unique for each DAG.

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Market_images/customized_pipeline/airflow_code2.png" width="566" height="49" />